Mlaiel/iacherie/README.md

 ## 🎯 **VISION & MISSION**

-**Ainfluencer** is the world's most advanced AI-powered platform that bridges the gap between content creators, businesses, and artificial intelligence.
+**IA Chérie** is the world's most advanced AI-powered platform that bridges the gap between content creators, businesses, and artificial intelligence.
 We're not just a platform - we're the **future of digital content creation and monetization**.

-### 🔥 **Why Ainfluencer Changes Everything:**
+### 🔥 **Why IA Chérie Changes Everything:**
 - **53 Specialized AI Agents** working as your content creation army
 - **680+ Enterprise Microservices** for unlimited scalability
 - **Multi-Modal Content Generation** (Text, Images, Audio, Video)